Catherine Victoria Hall

 Catherine Victoria Hall (10 June 1838 – 14 September 1924) was an English animal welfare activist.
-She was a co-founder and the first treasurer of the Royal Society for the Protection of Birds.
+She was the first treasurer of the Royal Society for the Protection of Birds.
 She was also a supporter of the Women's Police Service and a pioneer of the Homes of Rest for Horses and Dogs at Battersea (now Battersea Dogs & Cats Home).

 Early life

 Catherine Victoria Hall was born in 1838 in Marylebone, London.
 Her mother was Lucy Tilden of Ifield Court near Gravesend, Kent and her father was John Robert Hall of Abbots Leigh, Somerset, a parliamentary solicitor.
 Her brother was Robert Gresley Hall a commercial trader in the City of London, and deputy lieutenant for Tower Hamlets.

-Society for the Protection of Birds
+Royal Society for the Protection of Birds

-Hall co-founded the group The Fur, Fin and Feather Folk in 1889 alongside Eliza Phillips, Etta Lemon, and Hannah Poland.
+When the Society moved to London Catherine was the first Treasurer, alongside Emily Williamson, Eliza Phillips, and Hannah Poland.
 Hall was likely the near neighbour of Phillips when they both lived in Sutton, London and they are subsequently listed at the same address in Bayswater in the 1891 census.
-"The Fur, Fin and Feather Folk had been meeting monthly since 1889.
-Mrs Phillips provided her house.
+Later "Mrs Phillips provided her house.
 Her good friend, Miss Catherine Hall, a Bayswater spinster of 50, donated the money".
-The group merged in 1891 to form the Society for the Protection of Birds.

 The first annual report of the Society for the Protection of Birds in 1891 records Miss C.V.
 Hall as Honorary Treasurer, a position she held until 1895.
 She remained on the RSPB Committee, as a founder member of the Council, and Vice President, until her death.

-"Mrs Edward Phillips’ Fur, Fin and Feather afternoons at 11 Morland Road, Croydon, at which she and her close friend, Miss C V Hall of Lancaster Lodge, London, made welcome their numerous friends interested in the protection of wild creatures; in furtherance of this, Mrs Phillips gave unstintingly of her literary ability, and great experience of the world, and Miss Hall of her money and sweet patience, the ultimate outcome being the formation of a Society designed for the protection of Wild Birds throughout the world."
+"Mrs Phillips … and her close friend, Miss C V Hall of Lancaster Lodge, London, made welcome their numerous friends interested in the protection of wild creatures; in furtherance of this, Mrs Phillips gave unstintingly of her literary ability, and great experience of the world, and Miss Hall of her money and sweet patience, the ultimate outcome being the formation of a Society designed for the protection of Wild Birds throughout the world."

 In 1890, the society published its first leaflet, entitled Destruction of Ornamental-Plumaged Birds, aimed at saving the egret population by informing wealthy women of the environmental damage wrought by the use of plumage in hatmaking.
 A later 1897 publication, Bird Food in Winter, aimed to address the use of berries as winter decoration and encouraged the use of synthetic berries to preserve the birds' food source.
 By 1898 the RSPB had 20,000 members and in 1897 alone had distributed over 16,000 letters and 50,000 leaflets.

 In 1902 "Miss Hall gave an interesting lecture on British birds.
 The meeting was fairly well attended."

 The society received a Royal Charter in 1904.

 Catherine was also a Vice President of the Animal Defence & Anti-Vivisection Society, now the Animal Defence Trust.